This post contains affiliate links. See our full disclosure.

 Christmas stockings are a tradition my family has enjoyed for generations.
 When we were little, on Christmas eve, we searched through Dad’s sock drawer, each picking out the biggest stocking we could find to hang on a nail on the fireplace.
 In the morning they would be lying on the hearth, stuffed with unusually shaped items.
 Since we lived in Africa at the time, there might be some peanuts (groundnuts) in the shell, or occasionally some tree nuts.
 We were excited to find a Cadbury candy bar or some peppermints, and there might be a little ball, matchbox car, pick-up sticks, or jacks.
 There always was an orange in the toe.

-In the past 10 years or so, at our house, a “contest” of sorts has occurred in the weeks prior to Christmas, between “Boo” and her eldest brother.
-This contest is all about which one gets to have their stocking hung on THE “Winnie the Pooh” stocking holder.
+A long time tradition, at our house, a “contest” of sorts occurred in the weeks prior to Christmas, between “Boo” and her eldest brother.
+This contest was all about which one got to have their stocking hung on THE “Winnie the Pooh” stocking holder.
 Before he and his wife moved out of state, he would regularly remove her stocking and place his on that precious holder, and as soon as she saw it, she would move it back.
 The contest even involved occasional hiding of the offending stocking.
 Once it wasn’t discovered until the next December.
 We miss the fun they had!

-Our family generally opens our gifts on Christmas Eve, so stockings are a special part of Christmas morning.
+Our family generally opened our gifts on Christmas Eve, so stockings are a special part of Christmas morning.
 The kids decided, some years ago that everyone needed a stocking.
 They also wanted to have a part in filling everyone’s stockings.
 This meant that it was time for Mom and Dad to have their own.
 In order for all of the stockings to match, (sorry, I’m like that) I bought material and we sewed new ones, using a current Christmas stocking as a pattern, Each one decorated his or her own stocking (except Dad.)
 Their desire to place items in their parents stockings pleased us, because it showed that they were growing up and thinking of others before themselves.